-AboitizPower is currently involved in the distributed generation business through APX1 and APX2, and is expanding its renewable energy portfolio under its Cleanergy brand.
-AboitizPower's Cleanergy portfolio includes its geothermal, run-of-river hydro, and large hydropower facilities.
+AboitizPower is currently involved in the distributed energy resource business through APX1 and APX2, and is expanding its renewable energy portfolio under its Cleanergy brand.
+AboitizPower's Cleanergy portfolio includes its geothermal, run-of-river hydro, large hydropower, and solar facilities.

-As of February 29, 2024, AboitizPower had 928 MW of attributable net sellable capacity, through its partners, under its Cleanergy brand.
+As of January 31, 2025, AboitizPower had 1,150 MW of attributable net sellable capacity, through its partners, under its Cleanergy brand.
 The Company is pushing for a balanced mix strategy - maximizing Cleanergy while taking advantage of the reliability and cost efficiency of thermal power plants.